 Karl Maka and Dean Shek were impressed with the profit that they wanted to have him direct for Cinema City, but refused to pay one million or even two million H.K. dollars (after the release of The Iceman Cometh).
 Clarence had bravely demanded so much money because there was an earlier point in time where they would not even pay him 40,000 dollars.
 Eventually, they relented in 1988 when the time came to make They Came to Rob Hong Kong.

 From 1990 to 1992, Clarence attended university after being the producer of two flops (Chicken a La Queen and The Dragon from Russia).
 During this time, he moved to Taiwan to study Taiwanese politics and Triad societies.
 This explains why he was hired for Island of Greed.
 In 1992, Alan Tang wanted Clarence to direct Gun ‘n’ Rose for his In-Gear studio.
 The motive behind it is that Alan wanted to help Wong Kar-Wai film a sequel to Days of Being Wild (which was a fiscal failure despite having a healthy dose of star power).

 Because of H.K. no longer being a British colony in 1997, Clarence got a head-start in 1996 by working for a mainland Chinese film company called The Mongolian Film Factory.
 He directed a film that isn’t even listed over at the H.K.
-Movie Database (this is because it wasn’t released in H.K. due to no H.K. film employees other than Clarence).
+Movie Database (this is because it wasn’t released in H.K. due to no H.K. employees working on the film other than Clarence).
 The film was called Stations.
 It took 6 months to make, and it was about rebellious kids.
 This wasn’t the first time that he was out of his element (if not out of his depth).
 He should light a fire under Hollywood’s butt!